 Musically, Dirty Computer is closer to the mainstream than her previous records, but even five seconds into the opening track there’s a curve ball, with Brian Wilson adding his gorgeous, wordless backing vocals to the title track.
 The stacked gospel voices in the opening of ‘Americans’ are another bold choice, while he synths and rhythm guitar of ‘Make Me Feel’ could be straight off of a 1980s Prince album.
 The low key ‘Django Jane’ pivots effortlessly on Monáe’s undeniable vocal charisma and fascinating lyrics. and even the generic ‘I Got The Juice’ is carried by Monáe.
 The highlight is the propulsive ‘Screwed’, which mixes hedonism and political protest with a killer guitar riff.

-Dirty Computer is sometimes patchy and sometimes sails too close to the mainstream, but at the same time it’s a riveting record – Monáe sells it on personality alone, and there are plenty of terrific songs.
+Dirty Computer is sometimes patchy and more generic than Monelle’s previous work, but it’s a riveting record which Monáe sells on personality alone.

 Ten Favourite Janelle Monáe Songs